Food is my life. I think about it whenever I’m not eating it or preparing it. My kids do, too. Their parting words at night? What’s for breakfast?

 While my shopping habits have changed in the last four years thanks to budgeting and couponing, I still spend a month or two each year using up our excess.
 It’s what I call a Pantry Challenge.

 What is a Pantry Challenge?

-A Pantry Challenge is shopping your pantry (or freezer or refrigerator) before you go shopping elsewhere.
+A Pantry Challenge is shopping your pantry (or freezer or refrigerator) before you go shopping elsewhere and save money.